FIH Pro League: India STUN Australia

 NL Corresspondent

-Captain Harmanpreet Singh got his mojo back as he scored a hat-trick, all from penalty corners, to lead to a rare 5-4 win over Australia in a nine-goal thriller in the FIH Pro-League hockey in Rourkela, on Sunday.
+Captain Harmanpreet Singh got his mojo back as he scored a hat-trick, all from penalty corners, to lead India to a rare 5-4 win over Australia in a nine-goal thriller in the FIH Pro-League hockey in Rourkela, on Sunday.

 Harmanpreet found the target in the 13th, 14th and 55th minutes after Australia had taken an early lead as quickly as in the second minute through a field goal from Joshua Beltz, as the home side were 2-1 ahead at the end of the first quarter.